anisnuhic/ARI/Asterisk Rest Interface (ARI).md

 - `go func() {...}` : Launches a new goroutine to handle incoming events asynchronously.
 - `for event := range eventsChannel` : Loops over events received on the `eventsChannel.`
 - `fmt.Printf("Event received: %v\n", event)` : Prints each received event.
+- `if eveny.GetType() == "ChannelDestroyed" {...}` : It checks for the `ChannelDestroyed` event, signaling the end of a call.
+If the bridge is nearly empty (with 0 or 1 channel in the regular call or 0 channel in conference call), it destroys the bridge.

 ```
 	fmt.Println("Enter commands: (dial <from> <to>, list, join <bridge_id> ):")